nodejs/node-addon-api/doc/property_descriptor.md

 A [`Napi::Object`](object.md) can be assigned properties via its [`DefineProperty`](object.md#defineproperty) and [`DefineProperties`](object.md#defineproperties) functions, which take PropertyDescriptor(s) as their parameters.
 The `Napi::PropertyDescriptor` can contain either values or functions, which are then assigned to the `Napi::Object`.
 Note that a single instance of a `Napi::PropertyDescriptor` class can only contains either one value, or at most two functions.
 PropertyDescriptors can only be created through the class methods [`Accessor`](#accessor), [`Function`](#function), or [`Value`](#value), each of which return a new static instance of a `Napi::PropertyDescriptor`.

-`Napi::PropertyDescriptor` class has some factory meethods that receive `const char*` or `const std::string&` as parameter.
-It's responsibility of the caller to maintain the pointer until the `Napi::PropertyDescriptor` object is no longer be used.
+`Napi::PropertyDescriptor` class has some factory methods that receive `const char*` or `const std::string&` as parameter.
+It's responsibility of the caller to keep the string alive until the call to `DefineProperty` or `DefineProperties` methods.

 ## Example